romankuchin/ica0002-2023/12-docker/README.md

 Note: double check the package name you are installing!
 Package named `docker` in Ubuntu package repository has nothing to do with containers.
 You will need a package named `docker.io` (yes, with dot).
-You can find the package by running these commands on a managed host:
+You can find the details about the package by running these commands on a managed host:

     apt show docker
     apt show docker.io